CiviMRF/cf-civicrm-formprocessor/README.md

 Based on the instruction from [Learn with Daniel](https://learnwithdaniel.com/2019/09/publishing-your-first-wordpress-plugin-with-git-and-svn/)

-1. Update `readme.txt` with the new version number
+1. Update `readme.txt` with the new version number (also update the Changelog section)
 1. Update `cf-civicrm-formprocessor` with the new version number
 1. Create a new version at [Github](https://github.com/CiviMRF/cf-civicrm-formprocessor/).
 1. To publish the release at Wordpress Plugin directory follow the following steps: